Ministry Call

 Teaching

 My students often arrive carrying wounds—dismissed by teachers, told they weren’t “real artists,” made to feel they didn’t belong.
 I offer them something sacred: daily, loving practice.
 No judgment.
 No comparison.
 Just the rhythm of showing up.
 In that rhythm, they grow.
 And so do I. I’ve seen how small, faithful practices—creative or spiritual—can help people reclaim their lives.
+Making together opens people in ways conversation never could; it shapes us into a community.
 That’s been true for my students, and for me in my own recovery.

 In my first year of teaching, I snapped at a student who kept arriving unprepared and turned away.
 When I turned back, the rest of the class—who had little themselves—were quietly sharing their supplies with her.
 They understood how to care for one another better than I had.
+They reminded me that practical, material care is holy work—the kind Jesus practiced through the work of his own hands.
+Jesus a tekton—a builder.
+He knew the weight of materials, the patience of fit and foundation, and the daily work of repair.
+His ministry grew out of that embodied life, and so does mine.
+I am formed by the same kind of making and mending, the same conviction that communal labor can heal what has cracked.
 That day, I learned a core truth I now bring to ministry: lead with kind humility.
 Keep learning in front of the people you serve.
 Give the kid a pencil so she can stay.

 Returning to church was a slow reconciliation.
 For years, I couldn’t even read scripture without my palms sweating.
 But something shifted when I brought my full creative self—artist, teacher, writer—into worship.
 The same voice that once called me through design now called me through liturgy.
 And this time, I stayed.
-I find the call so clear it is deafening.
+Bringing my creative life into worship revealed how embodied practice can become a doorway into prayer.

 As someone who grew up in poverty, as a lesbian in a hostile land, and as a person in recovery, I’ve learned to find God in places the church has too often missed.
 I’ve helped bury friends with homemade rituals when no priest would come.
 I’ve seen the Spirit alive in feral weddings and backroom blessings.
 Now, I stand ready to serve that same Spirit as a priest.